Revision Rhinoplasty for a Bad Nose Job

 Q: Will the revision rhinoplasty recovery process be any different compared to my original rhinoplasty?

 Dr. Galitz: Recovery time after revision rhinoplasty is usually the same as primary rhinoplasty.
 This also means that swelling is likely to go down slower.
 Be prepared to be patient with the process.
+A revision rhinoplasty is a good idea as the average cost of rhinoplasty is modest compared to other surgeries.

 If you have had a bad experience with your nose job, come see our double board certified rhinoplasty specialist for a consultation.
 You may be surprised to find out how easy it can be to address your continued concerns.
 Call the Miami office at 305-974-0505.